 Regardless of how much money you make, if you have uncontrollable vices that cost a fortune then you will always end up in debt.

 Some people pawned their jewelry, cars, and even their houses just to be able to gamble.

 Same as with drugs and sometimes with alcohol.
-It all starts as just one drink, one puff, and then the rest is history.Debt is like any other trap, easy enough to get into, but hard enough to get out of. - Henry Wheeler Shaw Click To Tweet
+It all starts with just one drink, one puff, and then the rest is history.Debt is like any other trap, easy enough to get into, but hard enough to get out of. - Henry Wheeler Shaw Click To Tweet

 What to do:

 If you know that you have a personality that gets easily influenced by or gets easily addicted to something then, you might as well not try it.

 You can either spend that money to go and travel to see the places you’ve always been dying to see.

 Lack of Financial Education

-It was only recently that I discovered Fi and boy, am I glad that I did.
+It was only recently that I discovered F.I. and boy, am I glad that I did.
 My lack of financial education led me to a lot of bad debts.

-Some of these topics that I’m sure you have some idea already even if you have not read about it yet include: how to choose the right credit card for you, side-hustles that can be done at home, how to create an effective budget, types of investment vehicles, etc.
+Some of these topics that I’m sure you have some idea about already even if you have not read about them yet include: how to choose the right credit card for you, side hustles that can be done at home, how to create an effective budget, types of investment vehicles, etc.

-Nowadays, it’s almost a crime not to be educated because of the existence of the internet and cheap gadgets that are capable of going online.Education is the most powerful weapon which you can use to change the world. - Nelson Mandela Click To Tweet
+Nowadays, it’s almost like a crime not to be educated because of the existence of the internet and cheap gadgets that are capable of going online.Education is the most powerful weapon which you can use to change the world. - Nelson Mandela Click To Tweet

 What to do: